History of Poland (1945–1989): Toward Round Table and semi-free elections

 In September 1986, the government declared a general amnesty and began work on a number of meaningful reforms.
 Given the liberalized political environment, Wałęsa was urged to reconvene the National Commission from the time of the First Solidarity, but he refused, preferring to deal with the circle of Solidarity's Expert Commission advisers.
 A National Executive Commission, led by Wałęsa, was openly established in October 1987.
 Other opposition structures such as the Fighting Solidarity, the Federation of Fighting Youth, the Freedom and Peace Movement (Ruch Wolność i Pokój) and the Orange Alternative "dwarf" movement founded by Major Waldemar Fydrych began organizing street protests in form of colorful happenings that assembled thousands of participants.
 The liberal periodical Res Publica negotiated with the authorities its officially published release.

-In the 1987 Polish political and economic reforms referendum, 67% of the eligible voters participated and most of them approved the government-proposed reforms, but a popular mandate was formally missed because of the unrealistically stringent passage requirements self-imposed by the regime.
+In the 1987 Polish political and economic reforms referendum, 67% of the eligible voters participated and most of them approved the government-proposed reforms, but a technical vote threshold was formally missed because of the unrealistically stringent passage requirements self-imposed by the regime.
 The referendum debacle dealt a blow to the process of market-oriented economic reforms, which had been sought by Polish governments since the early 1980s.

 The ruling communist/military establishment slowly and gradually came to realize that a deal of some sort with the opposition would eventually be necessary and would have to include the leading Solidarity figures.
 Solidarity as such, a labor union representing workers' interests, was unable to reassert itself after the martial law and later in the 1980s was practically destroyed, but preserved in the national consciousness as a myth that facilitated social acceptance of systemic changes previously deemed unthinkable.
 The Solidarity organization as a mass movement, and with it its dominant social democratic element (supporters of democratic socialism), had been defeated.
 Solidarity's name had continuously been used, but the opposition movement split to form rival groups of different political orientations.
 According to a new intellectual consensus, "democracy was grounded not in an active citizenry, as had been argued from the mid-1970s through 1981, but in private property and a free market".
 The current view no longer entailed broad political participation, emphasizing instead elite leadership and a capitalist economy.
 Solidarity became a symbolic entity, its activists openly assumed ideological "anti-communist" positions and its leadership moved to the right.
 The historic mass movement was now represented by a small number of individuals, of whom Lech Wałęsa, Tadeusz Mazowiecki and Leszek Balcerowicz were about to assume particularly decisive roles.
 They were proponents of unfettered free market, strongly influenced by the American and West European financial and other interests.